Volume 66, Number 4, May 2004

 Max Planck Institute of Colloids and Interfaces - 14424 Potsdam, Germany

 We study the cooperative rupture of multiple adhesion bonds under shared linear loading.
 Simulations of the appropriate master equation are compared with numerical integration of a rate equation for the mean number of bonds and its scaling analysis.
 In general, force-accelerated rupture is rather abrupt.
 For small clusters and slow loading, large fluctuations occur regarding the timepoint of final rupture, but not the typical shape of the rupture trajectory.
 For vanishing rebinding, our numerical results confirm three scaling regimes predicted before for cluster lifetime as a function of loading rate.
 For finite rebinding, the intermediate loading regime becomes irrelevant, and a sequence of two new scaling laws can be identified in the slow loading regime.

-PACS: 87.15.By – Structure and bonding / 82.39.-k – Chemical kinetics in biological systems.
+PACS: 87.15.By – Structure and bonding / 82.39.-k – Chemical kinetics in biological systems

-© EDP Sciences 2004
+© EDP Sciences, 2004

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.

 Data correspond to usage on the plateform after 2015.
 The current usage metrics is available 48-96 hours after online publication and is updated daily on week days.